SpringSpree

 SpringSpree, sometimes written as Spring Spree and popularly known as Spree, is the annual cultural festival of the National Institute of Technology, Warangal.
-Soon to be in its 29th edition this cultural fest has the distinction of being one among the largest cultural fests of South India.
-With a footfall of around 10,000 and participation of around 600 colleges and increasing this fest has come a long way from its humble inception in 1978.
-Spring Spree today has an impressive array of events to cater to every possible personality.
-It covers every possible genre in music, dance, literature, art and gaming.
-Also an important part of this fest today are the workshops on subjects ranging from ethical hacking to the basics of a guitar.
-Also this fest has stepped up with time to include the celebs of the day.
-Some of the prominent personalities who have visited the campus during this very fest are Suraj Jagan, Suchitra, Sobhita Dhulipala, KK, Shobha Naidu, Baiju Dharmajan, Naresh Iyer and Stephen Devassy.
-The themes of Spring Spree have ranged from Renaissance, Rubaroo India, Carnival, Fantasia and World Fest for the year 2015.

 Conception

 It started as an intercollegiate annual sports and cultural event held between January and March.
 The idea was that they should have an annual gathering to showcase their skills in the non-technical aspects.
 The students in the college came from different regions of the country, the fest would also be instrumental in binding them together as diverse citizens of a united country.
 It would also serve as a platform for people to recognize and respect the diverse regions of the country for what they are.
 This idea gained huge prominence and it was conducted annually till the early 2000s.
 This was the first ever cultural fest in the whole of South India and has maintained ranks among its best few.